What I’ve learnt from preparing Regulatory Strategies Part 1 – 3

 What I’ve learnt from preparing Regulatory Strategies – Now that you’ve started….

-It may sound counterintuitive but knowing when to stop researching is absolutely fundamental, there is usually opportunity to further to dissect your strategy following initial discussion.
-Keep your Regulatory strategy succinct, and leave details for appendices or verbal discussion.
+It may sound counterintuitive but knowing when to stop researching is fundamental, there is usually an opportunity to further dissect your strategy following initial discussion.
+Keep your regulatory strategy succinct and leave details for appendices or verbal discussion.

 Finally, organisational drivers and Regulatory trends do evolve, so don’t be afraid to revise your strategy.